mishralikan88/Namaste-React-Updated_29_09_2024/Lead-Principal Engineer Interview-Question-Answers-Updated.md

 # 14. How do you do zero-downtime migrations?

-I do zero-downtime migrations by releasing changes in a backward-compatible way so the UI keeps working and users don’t notice any disruption.
+I do zero-downtime migrations by releasing changes in a 'backward-compatible' way so the UI keeps working and users don't notice any disruption.

 ✅ Example (API response change + UI stays working)